SpagnolLuca/Database_Assignment/README.md

 the main code has been updated to support get endpoints.

 tested player score with postman, it gave an ok and works on the site using the get endpoints.

+I have made a josn for for vercel.